 Climb the Bishorn, Featuring…

 - A long and beautiful mountain hut walk from the fine Swiss alpine village of Zinal

 - A night spent in the lovely high altitude Swiss mountain hut, The Cabanne Tracuit.
 Superb location, hospitable staff, good Swiss mountain food

-- Technically quite easy (alpine grade F) glacier journey to the magnificent mountain views from this major alpine summit
+- Technically quite easy (alpine grade F in good conditions) glacier journey to the magnificent mountain views from this major alpine summit

 - Great progression (and acclimatisation) towards climbing other 4000m peaks like Mont Blanc